 According to Paramahansa Yogananda, Kriya is the most effective technique we have for reaching the goal of Yoga — union with the Divine — and that 30 seconds of Kriya is the equivalent to one year of natural spiritual unfoldment.

 What are the benefits of Kriya Yoga?

+Does Kriya yoga work?
 The Sanskrit root ‘Kri’ means action and ‘Ya’ means the Soul, so Kriya means to perceive the power of the Divine soul in every action.
-Therefore, in practising Kriya Yoga, the connection between the breath and the mind — and the spiritual awareness gained through this — will be brought with you into every aspect of your daily life.
+Therefore, in practicing Kriya yoga exercises, the connection between the breath and the mind — and the spiritual awareness gained through this — will be brought with you into every aspect of your daily life.

 How do you learn Kriya Yoga?

 Learning how to practice Kriya Yoga and achieving this accelerated path to the Divine isn’t something that happens overnight by watching a Kriya Yoga video on YouTube or by reading a blog post (sorry!).

 Kriya Yoga consists of advanced techniques of meditation and is traditionally only learned through the Guru-disciple relationship.